 Emerald Lake Hike

 A 5.2 km trail, the left half of which is wheelchair friendly, circles the lake.
 In winter the lake surrounds are popular for cross country skiing and snow shoeing.
-Allow 2 hours for the hike.
+Allow 1 to 2 hours for the hike.

 Canoe Hire Emerald Lake